 This step of the approach is part of the learning phase and aims at selecting, among all detected spots of attention, the most robust as visual landmarks of the environment.
 The basic idea is to examine the trajectories built while tracking spots of attention.
 Specifically, the length of the trajectories reveals the robustness of the detected spots of attention.
-Thus, during the learning phase the cardinality (Card(T))of a trajectory directly determines whether the corresponding spots of attention are good landmarks.
+Thus, during the learning phase the cardinality (Card(T)) of a trajectory directly determines whether the corresponding spots of attention are good landmarks.
+Thus, a landmark L is created for each trajectory T_L that satisfies the described robustness criterium.

-In addition, the cardinality of the trajectories can be used as measure to compare the performance of different interest points detectors, as stated in Section 5, but also of different tracking approaches.
+In addition, the cardinality of the trajectories can be used as measure to compare the performance of different interest points detectors, as stated in Section 6, but also of different tracking approaches.